143 docs

 Before you start

-Have a clear task:
+Have a clear task before you start:

 • What should change?